LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 Or:

 	| ?- packs::install(foo, bar, 1:1:2, [curl('--header "PRIVATE-TOKEN: foo42"')]).

+Pack archives may be encrypted, requiring passing the decryption passphrase when installing or updating a pack.
+For example:

+	| ?- packs::install(foo, bar, 1:1:2, [tar('--passphrase test123')]).

+In this case, you should be careful to not leak your passphrase in e.g. the query history.

 To uninstall a pack that you no longer need, use the `packs::uninstall/1-2` predicates.
 By default, only packs with no dependent packs can be uninstalled.